 Synergies and knowledge sharing

 Test how same piece of content performs in different countries.
 I would start with one country at a time.
-Later some of the success could be easily replicated to other geographies.
+Replicate success to other geographies.

 New funnel creation